Department : Behavioral Psychology and Neuropsychology

 All applicants will be notified of their status no later than Dec 15th.

 Our interviews will be virtual this year.
 We expect to offer various interview dates during January based on the track(s) the applicants are invited to interview within.
 Our virtual interviews will consist of an orientation from the Training Leadership, opportunities to meet virtually with current interns, a virtual tour of our facilities, and individual interviews with track supervisors.
-Applicant photographs will be taken during the interview.

 Additional VISA requirements: US citizens enrolled in Canadian doctoral programs are eligible.
 International students must currently be enrolled in a US doctoral program and on a student VISA.
 International students enrolled in international doctoral programs are not eligible.